ChristianAlbertoGomez/CS4311_LIDS_4CodOfDuty_Fall2023/README.md

 - **Flask Installation Issues:**
   - Confirm that Python and pip are correctly installed.
   - Refer to the Flask documentation for troubleshooting.

+- **Pyshark Installation Issues:**
+  - Confirm that Python and pip are correctly installed.
+  - Refer to the Pyshark documentation for troubleshooting.
+  - Verify independencies.